rich-murphey/sqlx-actix-streaming/README.md

 * ByteStream::pin() converts it to a json text stream.
 * HttpResponse.streaming() streams it to the client.

 Note the two closures.
-The first closure generates the stream of WidgetRecords.
-The second closure converts an individual WidgetRecords to json text using serde.
+The first closure generates a stream of WidgetRecords.
+The second closure converts an individual WidgetRecord into json text using serde.
 ByteStream wraps them in json array syntax ('[', ',' and ']') by default, though this is configurable.